VeritasSoftware/AspNetCore.ApiGateway/README.md

 *	Makes creating an Api Gateway a breeze!!
 *	Authorization support
-*	Swagger support.
+*	Swagger support
-*   Load balancing support.
+*   Load balancing support

 In the solution, there are 2 **back end APIs** : **Weather API** and **Stock API**.